joeluismartinez/CSV_Processor/solution_debrief.md

  be great to pass in a schema type file and have the script detect it and check cast data accordingly.
 This would greatly increase the scripts flexibility.

 - Implement more tests for edge cases and other scenarios I haven't thought of.

+- Using Docker to deploy this would be great for managing python dependecies.